jamesshore/automatopia/readme.md

 2. *On the integration machine,* install the [Heroku Toolbelt](https://toolbelt.heroku.com/).
 4. Create a Heroku application: `heroku create <app_name>`.
 5. *On a development machine,* change `PRODUCTION_URL` at the top of `deploy.jakefile` to `http://<app_name>.herokuapp.com`.
-6. Update `package.json` to match your installed versions of Node and npm.
+6. Update the `engines` section of `package.json` to match your installed versions of Node and npm.
 (Use `node --version` and `npm --version` to get the version numbers.)
 7. Integrate as described above.

 To deploy: